 Formulize a centralized and redundant system:

 To make it more user-friendly, people can start using platform-independent software to access, store, and view anything from anywhere.
-This will increase its readability and accuracy.
+It will increase its readability and accuracy.
 Also, the calendar must send weekly updates about tasks (completed, currently working, and yet to start) depending upon the client’s requirements.

 Monitor team’s activities:

-It is important to supervise teamwork for the overall planning and execution of the docketing process.
+It is essential to supervise teamwork for the overall planning and execution of the docketing process.
 It is better to analyze periodic reviews and divide responsibilities among the whole team.
 This will help increase the speed of task execution.

 Instead of using a manual calendar for an entire firm, it will be helpful to use mail-based calendars, such as Google calendar or Outlook mail.
-This is because it automatically prompts before any important on-going process.
+It is because it automatically prompts before any important on-going process.